 Either way, if you want to do business with these types, your plastic will be about as valuable as the material it’s made of.

 In other words, cash is still a necessity, though so too is credit.
-Amazingly, you can even buy weed with a credit card nowadays.

 The debate over whether the use of credit cards is good or bad is fierce, and seemingly never-ending.
 Many people feel that credit cards are the root of all evil, while others look at the benefits credit cards afford consumers.
 But the key to the debate is truly understanding what a credit card is, and is not.